agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 \end{proof}

-However, causal consistency is not nearly as strong as sequential consistency.
-This is evident in the fact that the CAP theorem does not rule out highly available systems that maintain causal consistency even during network partitions.
+However, causal consistency is not nearly as strong as sequential consistency, as processes do not need to agree on the order of events with no causal relation between them.
+This weakness is evident in the fact that the CAP theorem does not rule out highly available systems that maintain causal consistency even during network partitions.

 \begin{lemma}
 	A causally consistent system need not be unavailabile during partitions.
 \end{lemma}
 \begin{proof}

+Suppose $P_1$ and $P_2$ maintain replicas of a key-value store, as before, and suppose they are separated by a partition.
+The strategy is
+simple: each process immediately handles read requests by reading from its local replica, and handles write requests by applying the update to its local replica.
+It is easy to see this leads to causally consistent histories.
+Intuitively, the fact that no information flows between the processes also means the events of each process are not related by causality, so causality is not violated.  \end{proof}

 Note that in this scenario, a client's requests are always routed to the same processor.
 If a client's requests can be routed to any node, causal consistency cannot be maintained without losing availability.
 One sometimes says that causal consistency is "sticky available" because clients must stick to the same processor during partitions.
-\end{proof}

-In general, processes do not need to agree on the order of events with no possible causal connection between them, so causal consistency is a weaker condition.
 The fact that causal consistency can be maintained during partitions suggests it is too weak.
 Indeed, there are no guarantees about the difference in values for $x$ and $y$ across the two replicas.

 \begin{definition}
     FIFO consistency.
 This also called \emph{pipelined random access memory} or PRAM.